davidpots/playsongnotes/backlog.md

     Say It Ain't So             XXXX
     Surf Rider                  XXXX
     Under the Bridge •          XXXXX
-    Walk Right In •             XXX
+    Walk Right In •             XXXX
     We Are the Champions •      XXXX
     When the Man Comes Around   XXXX
     Whitehouse Road             XXXXX